Websites for Construction Companies

 On-page SEO is about creating website content that is both user-friendly and search engine-friendly.
 You want your content to appear in front of your ideal clients and convince them that you’re the best company for the job.

 Armed with keyword research, a construction copywriter like myself can then incorporate keywords strategically through your on-page content in order to optimise it.
 Elements where I use keywords and their synonyms include headlines, subheadings and text.
-This text also extends to meta titles and meta descriptions.
-By optimising these elements, you can improve your chances of ranking higher in search results, which can ultimately lead to more traffic to your site.
+This text also extends to meta titles and meta descriptions (the words you see on the search results page).
+By optimising these elements, you can improve your chances of ranking higher, which can ultimately lead to more traffic to your site.

 However, using keywords isn’t enough to ensure the success of on-page SEO.
-The content needs to be easy to read, understand and navigate.
+The content needs to be easy to read, understand, and navigate.
 This means using clear, concise language, breaking up text with subheadings, and using images and other visual elements to break up the page and make it more engaging.
+No doubt many are now using AI to write their websites, but if you’re going down this path I would do so cautiously.

 Off-page SEO